 Suzma is a plain yogurt for dipping your bread.
 Sometimes you’ll find it has salt added or comes with onions, dill and/or parsley mixed in with it.
 Suzma is so ubiquitous in Uzbekistan that it often is not even listed on the menu.
 Simply ask for it along with your bread.

-Much like other Arabic countries such as Turkey and Egypt, tea is more than just another beverage in Uzbekistan.
+Much like other Arabic and Asian countries such as Turkey and Egypt, tea is more than just another beverage in Uzbekistan.
 Tea represents friendship and hospitality.
 You’ll likely be offered tea at your guesthouse upon your arrival.
 And perhaps you’ll be offered it every time you enter or leave your guesthouse.

 You’ll rarely be able to order just a cup of tea.
 It will always come in a teapot along with a stack of small bowls.
 Uzbeks drink tea out of these bowls rather than teacups.
 You’ll generally be served one bowl more than the number of people expected to share the pot of tea.
 The extra bowl is used for mixing the tea when you first receive it.